Above: My faithful 2001 Dell laptop with its "huge"

 months in Oregon researching my family's genealogy via the Internet.
 One town that kept popping up was Ipswich, Massachusetts, where one

-of my ancestors, a man named Humphrey Bradstreet, had landed in 1634, just a few years after the Pilgrims had settled in nearby Plymouth.
+of my ancestors, a man named Humphrey Bradstreet, had landed from England in 1634, a few years after the Pilgrims had settled in Plymouth.

 Therefore, I decided to stop in Ipswich.
-There, with the help of a local librarian, I discovered the exact spot where Humphrey had landed
+With the help of a local librarian there, I discovered the spot where Humphrey had landed

-and dipped my hand in the seawater.
+and dipped my hand in the ocean.
 It was a stirring (and salty) moment.

 Rowley, Massachusetts (July 2001).
-Humphrey Bradstreet's son, Moses, moved to
+Humphrey Bradstreet's son, Moses, was my

 research in Oregon, I discovered that I had relatives from Holland named Meijers who, in the 1600s, settled in the Dutch colony of New